 Do you remember a while back, Today Tonight did a story on OBD II connectors that you could use to more accurately track your car’s fuel economy etc.?
 That’s okay, no one watches Today Tonight.
 But basically, the OBD II port in your car (in front of the driver’s right knee cap) is the plug to your car’s brain or ECU – through it and Tracy Grimshaw, everything is possible.

-Any car with an ECU (all since around 1992) collect this information.
+Any car with an ECU (all since around 1992) collects this information.
 The car needs to know the RPM, the Oil Pressure, the Oil Temp etc. but all but a few keep this information to themselves.
 The iDatalink Maestro brings this information to the forefront and lets you see it too!

 Whilst the gauges are cool, let’s look at it from a day-to-day perspective.
 Some cars will have Tire Pressure monitors installed to track flats, but you might not see that read-out.
 Now you can.
-This feature has been put into the DMX9720XDS as a way of being more in the know about your car.
+This feature has been put into the Kenwood DMX9720XDS as a way of being more in the know about your car.

 There is a bunch of other information that the system displays about your car, like Climate Control, engine fault codes (very helpful) and the status of certain systems within your car.